 Even if you define all of your terms, people will sometimes ask for more than you are able to or should be expected to provide.
 Learning how to say “no” — as well as understanding, as Oprah so eloquently expresses, that “no” is a full sentence — or saying, “unfortunately, what you are asking is more than my quoted price allows for,” is kind of a big deal.
 Don’t get me wrong; it’s tough when someone gets upset at you for saying “no”, or for protecting your time and energy.
 But there are going to be times when people are upset at you — maybe for good reason, and maybe not — so being careful to define your terms is critical to your health and your business.

-What I have learned through many messes is that people will try to hire you when you’re young and “cheap”, and that often says more about them than it does about you.
+What I have learned through many messes is that people will try to hire you when you’re young and “cheap”, or in a vulnerable place, and that often says more about them than it does about you.
 We all know that everyone wants a deal on services.
-Some may be doing it because they know and believe in you, and some may be doing it because they know they can get your work for free/cheap.
+Some may be hiring you because they know and believe in you, and some may be hiring you because they know they can get your work for free/cheap.
 But if it is something that is important to them and it is something they are not willing to do for themselves, then they don’t earn the right to bully you about how much time it will take and what it should cost for that time.
-I didn’t fully understand this until I was already in my 30’s.
+I didn’t fully understand this until I was already near my 30’s.

 Some like to say that, when it comes to customer service, “the customer is always right”, but this is absolutely not the case when it comes to providing your own time as a quoted service.
 If you have defined what your price allows people to draw from you and precisely what they can expect, there are times when the customer will simply be flat out wrong, especially when you have a portfolio to back up your price.
 If you have been transparent and they have made a conscious effort to disrespect your time, it’s okay to wave “bye-bye”.

 Value is the importance, worth, or usefulness of a thing in relation to you.

 Price is the amount expected in order to obtain the thing.